renich/lyrics/en/the_last_song.rst

     # B
     Lean on me, my friend.
-    Come and see yourself, inside.
+    Come and see selffie, inside.

     # C
     <solo>

     # B
     Lean on me, my friend.
-    Come and say good bye, tonight.
+    Come and say good bye...

     Lean on me again.
     Confort me because, you are no more.